dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 then `dart pub add http` adds
 `http: ^0.13.3` under `dependencies` in the pubspec.

-You can also specify a constraint or constraint range
+You can also specify a constraint or constraint range:

 ```terminal
 $ dart pub add foo:2.0.0